 Sometimes rendering through third-party plugins can cause problem on export.
 Try exporting video without special effects.
 Select a video clip with effects, make a copy of its timeline, and remove all effects in that timeline and then export your video.

 Your system should be powerful enough to save your heavy rendered videos.
 Ensure sufficient memory space, CPU, and GPU to save large videos or movies.

 Way 5: Customize your export settings

 Ensure the export settings in timeline is according to the source video clip quality and format.
 This is important to get the good video quality after export.
 Every video editing software has provision of recommended settings and advanced settings.
 Customize and apply the settings as per your requirement.
-Re-export your video in right size to prevent blurred, jerky or shaky videos.
+Re-export your video in right size to prevent blurred, jerky or shaky videos and improve video quality.
 Select resolution, dimension, aspect ratio, bit rate etc., based on the format, size, and frame rate.
 Always preview the video before exporting to be rest assured of the final output.

 The settings also vary with the purpose of the video, whether you want to upload it on YouTube, Vimeo, Instagram, or just use for archiving.

 For instance, YouTube videos work at standard settings of 1280x720p HD and 1920x1080p HD in a 16:9 aspect ratio.
 If you set the aspect ratio to something very less than 16:9, vertical black bars on left and right sides of the video display will appear.
 On the other hand, unlike YouTube, the Facebook video is not limited to 16:9 aspect ratio but the video size should not exceed 4GB.
 Its recommended format is H.264, and resolution may vary with 720p or 1080p.
 While for Instagram the MP4 is the preferred format with H.264 codec, 3500 kbps bitrate.

 Find video editing software cumbersome to fix low quality exported videos?
 Use Stellar Phoenix Video Repair